bdpedigo/resources/python_start.md

 - It is very nice to not have to worry about line overhangs, spacing, etc.
 - To set up:
    - ```"python.formatting.provider" : "black"```
-   - This may prompt VS Code to ask you if you want to install Black
+   - VS Code may prompt you to install flake8 Black
    - Otherwise, run ```pip install black``` while in the correct virtual/conda environment

 Linting